pmwaddell/scrape-mountain-weather-data/README.md

 Mage can be accessed from localhost:6789.
 Running the pipeline fore_to_postgres will scrape current weather data from the given mountains and elevations on mountain-forecast.com and put the resulting data in Postgres.
+You may need to edit the loader of this pipeline to create the table forecast_data.scraped_ forecasts_final and populate it with initial data, if it doesn't already exist.

 The data in Postgres can be accessed via pgAdmin from localhost:8080.
 The data is at first put into a "staging" table, and then consolidated into a "final" table containing only one set of records to each "time issued" from mountain-forecast.com.
+Data from the "staging" table is accumulated from each scrape until it is 3 days old, at which point it is dropped.

-These processes should be run automatically via pgAgent; if needed, they can be run as manual queries by the user.
+This upserting and dropping should be run automatically via pgAgent (see the tab for pgAgent Jobs at the bottom); if needed, they can be run as manual queries by the user.
 These queries can be found in sql_queries_backup.txt.

+Note that when the scraped_forecasts_final table is first created, it needs to have the columns mtn_name, elevation, local_time_issued and local_time_of_forecast set as primary keys.
+The command for this can also be found in sql_queries_backup.txt.

-The pipelines postgres_to_csv and csv_to_postgres can be used to save the data in Postgres to a local .csv file found in src/forecast_data, and to load the data from a .csv file in src/forecast_data back into Postgres (under a Schema called loaded_backups) respectively.
+The pipelines postgres_f_to_csv (for the "final" forecast table), postgres_s_to_csv (for the "staging" forecast table) and csv_to_postgres can be used to save the data in Postgres to a local .csv file found in src/forecast_data, and to load the data from a .csv file in src/forecast_data back into Postgres (under a Schema called loaded_backups) respectively.